wenceorg/comp4187/site/content/coursework2.md

 - `MGSolver.wcycle`

-You should do this directly in the `mgsolver/mgsolver.py` file (don't forget to commit it!).
+You should do this directly in the `mgsolver/mgsolver.py` file (don't forget to commit and push it!).
 If you do this correctly, the one dimensional tests should now pass.
 You can now test the multigrid solver on the Euler-Bernoulli beam example you have implemented in part 1.